TosbackCgusBridge-Bot/CGUs-versions/Howstuffworks/Privacy Policy.md

 Control Your User Privacy Preferences

-Last modified: April 29, 2019
+Last modified: January 31, 2020

 **INTRODUCTION**

+System1 LLC (including its subsidiaries) respects your privacy and we are committed to protecting it through our compliance with this privacy policy (the “Policy”) in connection with the online websites, applications and services (the “Services”) that we operate.
+This Policy also applies to our subsidiaries, including Infospace Holdings LLC, Qool Media Holdings LLC, Dotzup Holdings LLC, Concourse Media Holdings LLC, MapQuest Holdings LLC and Privacy One Group Ltd. (the “System1 Parties”).

-System1 LLC respects your privacy and we are committed to protecting it through our compliance with this policy.
-HowStuffWorks is a division of Infospace Holdings LLC, a System1 LLC subsidiary.
+We respect your privacy and we are committed to protecting it through our compliance with this Policy.
+HowStuffWorks is a division of Infospace Holdings LLC, which is a System1 LLC subsidiary.

 Our services include our websites and applications that link to this privacy policy.
 This policy describes the types of information we may collect from you or that you may provide when you use our services and our practices for collecting, using, maintaining, protecting, and disclosing that information.